dart-archive/pub-dartlang/app/doc/dependencies.markdown

 {% endhighlight %}

 This says the root directory for `transmogrify` is `/Users/me/transmogrify`.
-When you use this, pub will generate a symlink directly to the referenced directory.
+When you use this, pub will generate a symlink directly to the `lib` directory of the referenced package directory.
 Any changes you make to the dependent package will be seen immediately.
 You don't need to run pub every time you change the dependent package.

-Relative paths are allowed and are relative to the directory containing the pubspec.
+Relative paths are allowed and are considered relative to the directory containing your pubspec.

 Path dependencies are useful for local development, but do not play nice with sharing code with the outside world.
 It's not like everyone can get to